laminas/automatic-releases/README.md

 - `GIT_AUTHOR_EMAIL` - email address of the author of your releases: can be an email address of a bot account.
 - `SIGNING_SECRET_KEY` - a **password-less** private GPG key in ASCII format, to be used for signing your releases: please use a dedicated GPG subkey for this purpose.
 Unsigned releases are not supported, and won't be supported.
+  To generate a new GPG key use the following commands `gpg2 --full-generate-key` Pick option 4, then type 4096 for key size, select your desired expiry.
+Fill out the user information and leave the password blank.
+  Once generated it will output something like `gpg: key <Key ID> marked as ultimately trusted` take a note of this Key Id to use in the next step
+  `gpg --output private.key --armor --export-secret-key <Key ID>` This will output the key to the file private.key in the correct format to paste into github.
+Delete the file once you are done and don't share it with anyone else
+  Optionally you can use `gpg --output public.key --armor --export <Key ID>` to export the corresponding public key.
+You can publish this key on your project webpage to allow users to verify your signed releases.
 - `ORGANIZATION_ADMIN_TOKEN` - if you use the file from [`examples/.github/workflows/release-on-milestone-closed.yml`](examples/.github/workflows/release-on-milestone-closed.yml),
   then you have to provide a `ORGANIZATION_ADMIN_TOKEN` (with a full repo scope), which is a github token with administrative rights over your organization (issued by a user that has administrative rights over your project).